Dionisia Talangpaz: Life

 Talangpaz was born on March 12, 1691, in Calumpit, Bulacan to half-Kapampangan parents.
 Together with her younger sister Cecilia, they settled down near the shrine of the Our Lady of Mount Carmel in Manila.
 Their devout life attracted the attention of the shrine's caretakers, the Augustinian Recollects, and in July 1725, the sisters received the habit of tertiaries and were gathered in a beaterio.
 The Talangpaz sisters were notably descended from ancient pre-Hispanic nobility on both sides of their family.

 As explained earlier, the matriarchs of this venerable clan may well have been catalonan who officiated at spiritual rites held on a hallowed rock, the meaning of "Talangpaz."

-The sisters' maternal great-granduncle, hermano Phelipe Sonsong (1611–1684), of Macabebe, Pampanga, was a Jesuit brother who was martyred in the Marianas.
+The sisters' maternal great-granduncle, Phelipe Sonsong (1611–1684), of Macabebe, Pampanga, was a Jesuit brother who was martyred in the Marianas.
 A deep devotee of Our Lady of Carmel, he also presaged the special Marian devotion of the sisters.
 Their maternal grandfather, Don Augustin Pamintuan, figured prominently in the Pampango Revolt of 1660.